 With a growing congregational membership—then over 400—Bethlehem struggled with expansion plans in the midst of the country’s economic downturn.
 Then in 2007, the church welcomed its new Pastor, David Lord.
 Recognizing Bethlehem’s passion for reaching out to its community, Rev. Lord encouraged church leaders to identify/clarify its vision for growth.

 After a year of study and prayer, “Outward Bound, Together With Christ” was adopted as the congregation’s focus for its ministries.
-With renewed clarity, Bethlehem again embarked on an expansion plan of its facilities, adding a new narthex with additional classrooms, a youth room, mission project room and office space, along with renovations to the fellowship hall, kitchen, nursery and preschool areas.
+With renewed clarity, Bethlehem again embarked on an expansion plan of its facilities, adding a new narthex with additional classrooms, a youth room, mission project room and office space, along with renovations to the fellowship hall, kitchen, choir room, nursery and preschool areas.
 In all, 13,000 square feet of new floor space was added, a steeple, and an elevator for the new two-story building.

 On Sunday, August 21, 2011 the new facility was dedicated.